NixOS containers in ChromeOS

 Second, garcon

-will not work yet, because it is missing a required file:
+will not work yet, because it will be missing a required file:

 /dev/.container_token